Cave Lake State Park: History

 The Cave Creek Dam which created Cave Lake was constructed in 1932.
 The facility was purchased by the Nevada Department of Wildlife in 1971 for $10.
 Two years later it was transferred to Nevada State Parks.
 The park saw an increase in size of 2980 acres with the completion of a land transfer from the U.S. Forest Service in 2015.

 Activities and amenities

 The park is popular for brown and rainbow trout fishing, ice fishing, crawdadding, camping, and picnicking.
 Hiking is offered on four developed trails, three to five miles in length.
 For overnight stays, the park offers a yurt and two designated campgrounds, Elk Flat and Lake View, with modern facilities.
 Winter activities include ice fishing, ice skating, cross-country skiing, and snowmobiling.

-Ely's annual Fire and Ice Festival is held in January at the park, sufficient ice and snow permitting.
-The event, which began in 2005, features an ice and snow sculpture contest, and concludes with a fireworks show.
-Bathtub races have also been held at the lake each year since 2010.
-Both events have been named by the American Bus Association among the top 100 events in North America.
+The park hosts events as part of Ely's annual Fire and Ice Festival held in January, sufficient ice and snow permitting.
+The event, which began in 2003, features an ice and snow sculpture contest, and concludes with a fireworks show.